Exponentially accelerated relaxation and quantum Mpemba effect in open quantum systems: Markovian quantum dynamics

-The formal solution of the Markovian master equation is given by $\rho(t) = {e^{t\mathcal{L}}}[\rho({t_0})]$, where $\rho({t_0})$ is the initial state of the system at time $t_0$.
-This instantaneous state can be recast in terms of the spectral decomposition of the Lindblad operator as follows
+The formal solution of the Markovian master equation is given by $\rho(t) = {e^{t\mathcal{L}}}[\rho({t_0})]$, where $\rho({t_0})$ denotes the initial state of the system at time $t_0$.
+This state can be expressed in terms of the spectral decomposition of the Liouvillian superoperator as